-A bag of leftover Halloween candy sits in our pantry tempting me to slip in my hand and take one piece as I pass the doorway.
+A bag of leftover Halloween candy sat in our pantry tempting me to slip in my hand and take one piece as I passed the doorway.

 I can fool myself, though.
-“One small piece does no harm at all,” I convince myself.
+“One small piece does no harm at all,” I convinced myself.
 After all, they are only bite-size.
 Pop it in the mouth, and it’s gone.

-But, then I lose control.
-Before I know it, I’ve consumed a bag of pretzel M&Ms, a Twix bar, and a Reese’s peanut butter cup.
+But, then I lost control.
+Before I knew it, I’d consumed a bag of pretzel M&Ms, a Twix bar, and a Reese’s peanut butter cup.

 When I purchased the candy to give out to the trick or treaters visiting our apartment, I bought all the candy I liked.
-Silly me, I should have bought the ones I didn’t like then I would less likely have been seduced.
+Silly me, I should have bought the sweets I didn’t like then I would have less likely been seduced.